 Even better?
 You can batch-make cold brew ahead of time and you will be set all week long.
 No more busy morning rush where you’re scrambling to make coffee.
 It will already be made, leaving you plenty of time to savor each sip while enjoying your favorite breakfast.

 Iced Coffee or Cold Brew?

 Let’s get this out of the way first: there is a difference between cold brew and iced coffee.
 Cold brew is a type of iced coffee, but iced coffee is not always cold brew.
-There are differences in how they’re made, which also result in differences in taste and acidity.

 Steps for Making Cold Brew at Home